 - Fatigue when reading compared to the past

 I am not stating here that all conditions of anxiety and depression are signs of accelerated neurodegeneration.
 We need to look at the entire complex of symptoms.
-However, chronic depression and anxiety disorders of long-term duration, especially ones that have proven difficult to successfully treat, may well have their basis in neurodegeneration and may benefit from the ideas presented here.
+However, chronic depression and anxiety disorders of long-term duration, especially ones that have proven difficult to treat successfully, may well have their basis in neurodegeneration and may benefit from the ideas presented here.

 Factors Contributing to Accelerated Neurodegeneration